 What are the important tones of RCs that usually come in exams?

 Narrative and Descriptive:

 In narrative reading comprehension – the author is the character himself and tries to convey a story or an event.
 It usually answers the question- “Then what happened?”.
-A narrative type of RC often present situations like a dispute, conflicts, problems & solutions, motivational events, etc. The basic purpose is to gain and hold a readers’ interest and thus, to entertain.
+A narrative type of RC often present situations like a dispute, conflicts, problems & solutions, motivational events, etc. The basic purpose is to gain a readers’ interest and thus, to engage the reader.
 Topics like the experience of the first day at school or something that changed your life, etc.

-In descriptive reading comprehension, the focus is on describing the character, a place, or an event in detail.
+In descriptive reading comprehension, the focus is to describe the character, a place, or an event in detail.
 The author wants you to visualize whatever he sees, hears, smells, tastes, and feels.

 Jovial and Jocular/Humorous:

-When the author is humorous/Jocular, he tries to make the context of the passage funny and amusing.
-While being jovial, he is being happy, cheerful, and friendly.
+When the author is humorous, he/she tries to make the context of the passage funny and amusing.
+While being jovial, he/she is being happy, cheerful, and friendly.

 It conveys a meaning that is exactly opposite to the actual meaning.
-This may be sometimes confused with humourous, but often sarcasm is used for topics that the author is not much in favor of.
-Try to understand the context of the passage, and identify if the usage of a sarcastic tone justifies that.
+This may be sometimes confused with humourous, but often sarcasm is used for topics that the author is not much in favour of.
+Try understanding the context of the passage, and identify if the usage of a sarcastic tone justifies that.